Remembering Srebrenica: Srebrenica Memorial Week 2020

 In 2020, due to COVID-19, many planned events to commemorate the 25th anniversary were cancelled, including the national Srebrenica Memorial event due to be held at St Paul's Cathedral.
 As a result, for the first time ever the UK National Srebrenica Memorial Day Commemoration was held entirely online on the charity's social media channels, and was also broadcast by Al Jazeera, Face TV, Hayat TV and the Islam Channel.

-The distinguished speakers who participated in the 25th anniversary ceremony included HRH Prince Charles, Prime Minister Boris Johnson, Angelina Jolie, the President of Bosnia and Herzegovina Šefik Džaferović, the Secretary of State for Housing, Communities and Local Government, Rt Hon Robert Jenrick MP, Keir Starmer MP, Leader of the Labour Party, David Cameron, President Bill Clinton, Lord William Hague and Secretary Madeleine Albright, the Grand Mufti of Bosnia and Herzegovina Husein ef.
-Kavazovic, the Chief Rabbi Ephraim Mirvis, The Archbishop of Westminster, Cardinal Vincent Nichols, and Imam Qari Asim, Chair of the Mosques and Imams National Advisory Board.
+The distinguished speakers who participated in the 25th anniversary ceremony included Prince Charles, Boris Johnson, Angelina Jolie, the President of Bosnia and Herzegovina Šefik Džaferović, the Secretary of State for Housing, Communities and Local Government, Robert Jenrick, Keir Starmer, Leader of the Labour Party, David Cameron, President Bill Clinton, William Hague and Secretary Madeleine Albright, the Grand Mufti of Bosnia and Herzegovina Husein ef.
+Kavazovic, the Chief Rabbi Ephraim Mirvis, the Archbishop of Westminster, Cardinal Vincent Nichols, and Imam Qari Asim, Chair of the Mosques and Imams National Advisory Board.

 In addition to the national commemoration event, over 1,700 memorial events and activities took place across the country, organised by faith organisations, local councils, schools and others.
 In 2020, 151 local authorities in the UK commemorated through different activities such as holding a minute's silence, raising the Srebrenica flag, lighting prominent buildings and bridges to green and white and organising virtual memorial events.
 53 MPs from the SNP, Conservatives, Labour, Liberal Democrats, Green, Plaid Cymru, DUP and the Alliance Party signed an Early Day Motion to mark the 25th anniversary.

 Online commemoration events were also held in Wales, Scotland and Northern Ireland.
 Nicola Sturgeon, First Minister of Scotland, and Mark Drakeford, First Minister of Wales, both posted videos online to mark the 25th anniversary of the genocide.
 In Northern Ireland, thanks to the support of the six main political parties, a memorial tree was planted on the Stormont Estate in Belfast at a ceremony attended by Junior Ministers, Declan Kearney and Gordon Lyons, Minister for Finance, Conor Murphy and survivor Mevlida Lazibi.

 During Memorial Week 2020, Remembering Srebrenica launched the Srebrenica Virtual Exhibition which has been described as the first ever virtual artistic inspired exhibition of any genocide in the world.
 The exhibition aimed to provide a unique perspective to the genocide in a way which personalises those stories which are so often presented as victim statistics.